 A = Availability indicated in percentages,

-M = Minutes during a Subscription Period,
+M = Minutes during a quarter of a calendar year,

 D = Downtime during the period “M”, indicated in minutes (excluding scheduled service or maintenance, etc.).
 Downtime means a material failure leading to the unavailability of the Service for the Customer, subject to what is set out in section 6.2 above.
 The Customer shall report any downtime to Upsales.